 I am passionate about my work and fundamentally believe in our human capacity to adapt to changing circumstances.

-• As a counsellor and psychotherapist I am experienced in working on a short and long term basis with a wide range of issues.
-I have worked as a psychotherapist in the NHS, for several Universities and on a self-employed basis.
+• As a psychotherapist I am experienced in working on a short and long term basis with a wide range of issues, but have a specialist interest in working with all forms of trauma.
+I managed a trauma intervention service and have been advisor on several trauma specific projects.

-• As a Head of several different mental health services, I have clinically, operationally and strategically managed busy counselling and mental health provisions for adults, children and adolescents.
+• As a Head of several different mental health services, I have clinically, operationally and strategically managed busy counselling and mental health provisions for adults and adolescents.

 • In my work as a trainer and visiting lecturer, I have worked for Universities, national and local Governments, the Council of Europe as well as for industry, NGOs and international help organisations.